Logo of the brand Maison Douillet

 These village communities grow cereals (grain, small spelt, barley) and domesticate animals (goats, sheep) – alongside predatory activities (hunting, fishing, gathering).

 During the Iron Age, the Celts arrived in the Alps, introducing iron for more efficient tools and weapons.
-They established strategic fortified centres (political and economic) on the heights, and developed a network of trade routes.
+They established strategic fortified centers (political and economic) on the heights, and developed a network of trade routes.
 These intercultural exchanges enriched Alpine societies and forged a distinct cultural identity in the region.

-‘Des Alpes au Léman, Images de la préhistoire’, Infolios éditions,
+“Des Alpes au Léman, Images de la préhistoire”, Infolios éditions,

 2008 (2nd edition)

-Roman era
+History of the Alps: Roman era

 In ancient times, the Roman Empire identified the Alps as a strategic zone – a key passageway for its expansion – and decided to conquer the area.